Help Your Friends and Family Understand Your Life with COPD

 What I found was that those who were with her the most did not feel the need to know more about what COPD is and how it affects the body.
 They felt that they knew all that they needed to know.
 On the contrary, those who were not around as much didn’t feel that they had a complete understanding of what was going on.
 It was obvious that there was a breathing problem.
 They also knew that her immune system was compromised, but other than that, what COPD actually does was not clear.

 I also found that a few thought that she didn’t want to talk about what she was going through, so they avoided those kinds of conversations.
-Think about this: If you are generally a private person, you may be dealing with loved ones that are afraid to ask you questions because they think it would be too hard on you to answer.
+Think about this: if you are generally a private person, you may be dealing with loved ones that are afraid to ask you questions because they think it would be too hard for you to answer.
 There were also family members that talked to my mom regularly about her condition or were living in the middle of it with her.
-In those cases, it was an open ended conversation, one that carried over from one meeting to the next.
+In those cases, it was an open-ended conversation, one that carried over from one meeting to the next.

 Last, I wanted to know if it were possible that there was anyone that really did not want to know how bad it was for her, and yes there were.
 I hope you hear me on this one thing: It was not because they were being mean or did not want to be a part of her life.
 It was because they loved her and could not wrap their minds around it being that bad.
 I’m sure some of you have a thousand thoughts going through your mind about how people pull away when you need them the most, but sometimes it is just how people deal with things that are out of their control.
 They pull away.